gb-it/codejam-cap-nodejs/exercises/09/readme.md

 ### 1. Introduce a basic HTML page to be served for the UI

-Following the "convention over configuation" theme, the Node.js flavored CAP will also automatically serve static resources (such as UI artefacts) from a directory called `app/`.
+Following the "convention over configuation" theme, the Node.js flavored CAP model will also automatically serve static resources (such as UI artefacts) from a directory called `app/`.
 If there isn't an `app/` directory it will serve the "Welcome to cds.services" landing page we've seen already:

 ![the "Welcome to cds.services" landing page](../07/two-services.png)